xreedev/xreedev/README.md

-# This is Sreedev 🚀
+# This is Sreedev.

-👨‍💻 **Btech Graduate | Open Source Enthusiast | Programmer**
+ **Btech Graduate | Open Source Enthusiast | Programmer**

-🔭 Like programming everything from web projects to embedded systems and everything in between.
+ Like programming everything from web projects to embedded systems and everything in between.

 📫 How to reach me: [xreedev@gmail.com](mailto:xreedev@gmail.com)